nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 # fun with astsa

-##### we'll demonstrate some of the capabilities of `astsa` ... if you haven't installed it yet, [head over to the News page for installation instructions](https://github.com/nickpoison/astsa/blob/master/NEWS.md).
+##### we'll demonstrate some of the capabilities of `astsa` ... to install it, [head over to the News page for installation instructions](https://github.com/nickpoison/astsa/blob/master/NEWS.md) and follow the instructions.

 Remember to load `astsa` at the start of a session.